Updates to medical exemptions for COVID-19 vaccine

 Medical exemptions to COVID-19 vaccination and new clinical trial exemption process

-In follow up to an Advisory Alert issued on September 22, 2021, this Advisory Alert provides information on criteria for submitting a medical exemption to Public Health Sudbury & Districts and managing previously prepared exemptions.
-This Advisory Alert also outlines instructions for submitting clinical trial exemptions to the Provincial Vaccine Contact Centre.
+In follow up to an Advisory Alert issued on December 17, 2021 and an Advisory Alert issued on September 22, 2021, this Advisory Alert provides updated information on criteria for submitting a medical exemption to Public Health Sudbury & Districts and managing previously prepared exemptions.

 Effective December 15, 2021, medical and clinical trial exemptions will be verified by Public Health Sudbury & Districts and Ontarians with exemptions for medical reasons or who are participants in COVID related clinical trials will, once verified, be eligible to download an enhanced vaccine certificate, with a QR code from the Ontario COVID-19 Vaccination Portal.
 Ontarians with a verified exemption will be eligible to utilize the enhanced certificate to access settings requiring proof of vaccination.